 Mujeres’ Domestic Violence Program works to eliminate domestic violence and assists survivors to break the cycle of abuse in their families and in their lives.
-It provides comprehensive services to survivors and victims of domestic violence, from information and referrals to crisis intervention, legal advocacy, individual and group counseling to access to our 24 hour crisis hotline (312) 738-5358.
+It provides comprehensive services to survivors and victims of domestic violence, from information and referrals to crisis intervention, legal advocacy, individual and group counseling to access to our 24 hour crisis hotline at (312) 738-5358.

-For volunteer opportunities with the Domestic Violence program, visit our volunteer page.
+For volunteer opportunities with the Domestic Violence Program, visit our volunteer page.

 For more information about the Domestic Violence Program, please contact Jimena Flores at 773-890-7674 or email@example.com